 The average travel nurse salary varies greatly depending on the work assignment.
-These practitioners can earn $1,840-$6,340 per week, averaging a 36-hour work week.
-According to Vivian, a healthcare jobs marketplace, and the U.S. Bureau of Labor and Statistics (BLS), travel nurses earn just over $51 an hour on average, while RNs earn just under $38.50 an hour.
+Depending on travel location, these practitioners can earn between $3,000 and $7,000 per week, averaging a 36-hour work week.
+According to Vivian, a healthcare jobs marketplace, and the U.S. Bureau of Labor and Statistics (BLS), travel nurses earn just over $3,167 a week, while RNs earn just under $39.78 an hour.
 However, aspiring travel nurses should note that living on the road leads to additional personal expenses, so the increase in pay accounts for living accommodations.

 Average Total Weekly Pay

 Travel nurse pay differs from full-time nursing positions because agencies offer hourly rates for each assignment, meaning RNs can shop around and find opportunities with ideal pay.
 In contrast, RNs working full time at hospitals, physicians' offices, and other facilities usually rely on raises or additional education to increase their earning potential.

 Practitioners considering this role also need to explore what take-home pay looks like for travel nurses.
 Nursing agencies set their own conditions, so pay packages vary.
 For instance, organizations may offer an hourly base pay with additional stipends to cover housing or meals, while other companies may offer a higher hourly rate to account for additional expenses.